Extended Sobolev Scale on Non-Compact Manifolds: Proof of Theorem

-We need the following generalization of proposition~\ref{L-3} to the (extended) Sobolev scale on a manifold of bounded geometry $X$: \begin{prop} Let $X$ be a manifold of bounded geometry.
+The following is a generalization of Proposition~\ref{L-3} to the (extended) Sobolev scale on a manifold of bounded geometry $X$:

+\begin{prop} Let $X$ be a manifold of bounded geometry.
 Let $s_0<s_1$ be two real numbers, let $\psi\in\mathcal{B}$ be an interpolation parameter, and let $\varphi$ be as in~(\ref{E:phi-psi}).
 Then, the following properties hold: \begin{enumerate} \item [(i)] $\varphi\in RO$; \item [(ii)] up to norm equivalence we have

 \end{enumerate} \end{prop}